Lightning-AI/dl-fundamentals/unit02-pytorch-tensors/exercises/1_torch-where/README.md

 # EXERCISES

-## Exercise 1: Introducing More PyTorch Function To Make Your Code More Efficient
+## Exercise 1: Introducing More PyTorch Functions To Make Your Code More Efficient